 This work is only just at the beginning, and the theme of verifying what autonomous systems try to do, rather than the effects they have, has much potential.
-However, there are many avenues of future work, the foremost currently being incorporation of uncertainty and probability.
-So, rather than verifying the agent never chooses a course of action it believes will lead to a bad situation, we would like to verify the agent never chooses a course of action that it believes is more likely to reach a "bad" situation than its other options.
+However there are many avenues of future work, the foremost currently being incorporation of uncertainty and probability.
+So, rather than verifying the agent never chooses a course of action that it believes will lead to a 'bad' situation, we would like to verify that the agent never chooses a course of action that it believes is more likely to reach a 'bad' situation than its other options.

-In addition, there are clearly various different forms of "bad" situation, with different probabilities and measures concerning their seriousness.
+In addition, there are clearly various different forms of 'bad' situation, with different probabilities and measures concerning their seriousness.
 Again, these measures and probabilities should be incorporated into the properties verified.

-Similarly, there are important aspects of truly autonomous behavior, such as the ability to plan and learn that we have not considered in any detail.
-We are interested in exploring how an agent might reason about new plans, for instance, to ensure their execution did not violate any important properties and so provide guarantees about the agents overall behavior even in the face of changing internal processes.
+Similarly there are important aspects of truly autonomous behaviour, such as the ability to plan and learn that we have not considered in any detail.
+We are interested in exploring how an agent might reason about new plans, for instance, to ensure that their execution did not violate any important properties and so provide guarantees about the agents overall behaviour even in the face of changing internal processes.

-It is also important to assess if, and how, other approaches to the formalization of autonomous behaviors, for example, Arkin,1 can be involved in our verification.
+It is also important to assess if, and how, other approaches to the formalization of autonomous behaviours, e.g. [1], can be involved in our verification.